dalabi91/README-Generator/README.md

 ## User Story

-- As a developer, I want a README generator so that I can quickly create a professional README for a new project
+- As a developer, I want a README generator so that I can quickly create a professional README for a new project.

 ## Acceptance criteria

-Create a recipe finder

 - Create a command-line application that accepts user input.
   - When a user is prompted for information about the application repository then a high-quality, professional README.md is generated with: